5 Tips for Creating Secure Passwords

 , as well as how to prepare for a data breach

 Creating a Strong Password: Security Tips and Guidelines

 We rely on the internet for many things we do.
 With the number of cyber attacks increasing every year, cybersecurity is a major concern for businesses of all sizes.
 This is why it’s so vital to make a concerted effort to help manage any potential risks.
 And even with the latest and greatest antivirus software and the most powerful hardware firewall, a small business can easily become compromised due to the weak passwords employees use to access information.

 One of the best things small businesses can do to help protect themselves from a cybersecurity attack is to understand how to make a strong password.
 Here are a few secure password tips to ensure business owners and their employees understand how to develop passwords that safeguard sensitive data:

 Password Safety Tip #1: Don’t use the same password twice.

 It’s often common for people to use the same password to log in to a variety of websites.
 Employees at businesses of all sizes should be encouraged to use a different password for each of their important accounts.
 If one website experiences a breach, the other sites using that same password are also at risk.
 (See tip #5 to help make this more realistic!)

-Password Safety Tip #2: Use a mix of characters including letters, numbers and symbols.
+Password Safety Tip #2: Use a mix of characters including letters, numbers and symbols - or a passphrase.

 Password Safety Tip #3: Avoid sharing passwords.